Month 1, Day 11, Monday 2:15 p.m.

 Sebastien laughed.
 When Damien looked her way, Sebastien mouthed “Fifty-fifty,” to him.

 With an expression of reluctance, he nodded and continued working the crowd.

 “Wait.
 Should I be looking worried right now?” she said.
 “If I look too confident, they might not want to bet against me.”
-Ennis had loved to gamble, often to their detriment, but he’d also been a schemer that did whatever possible to tip the odds in his favor.
-Sometimes that worked out, and sometimes it got them into even more trouble.
+Ennis had loved to gamble, often to their detriment, but he’d also been a schemer who did whatever possible to tip the odds in his favor.
+Sometimes that worked out, and more often it got them into even more trouble.

 Some of the group members immediately agreed, with some variation of amusement and excitement, that she was going to lose her bet, and briefly consoled her before going to place their own wager with Damien.